-- 20.1 In general, we will discuss any Safeguarding or Child Protection concerns with parents/carers before approaching other agencies and will seek their consent to making a referral to another agency.
-Appropriate staff will approach parents/carers after consultation with the DSL. - 20.2 However there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 20.3 Parents/carers will be informed about our schools Safeguarding Policy through: the school website and newsletter.
+- 17.1 In general, we will discuss any Safeguarding or Child Protection concerns with parents/carers before approaching other agencies, and will seek their consent to making a referral to another agency.
+Appropriate staff will approach parents/carers after consultation with the DSL. - 17.1.2 However there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 17.2 Parents/carers will be informed about our Safeguarding Policy through: The school website, our school prospectus and weekly updates in our School newsletter.